-The Hays Salary & Recruiting Trends 2020 report shows that employers are still struggling to find the talent they need to meet business demands.
+The Hays Salary & Recruiting Trends Report shows that employers are still struggling to find the talent they need to meet business demands.
 Our research shows that four out of five employers have experienced some form of skills shortage in their finance team over the last year, the greatest difficulty being hiring permanent staff.
-Furthermore, just shy of a quarter of employers do not think their organisation has the talent needed to achieve their current business objectives.
+Furthermore, just shy of a quarter of employers do not think their organization has the talent needed to achieve their current business objectives.

 This gap in skills within accountancy and finance teams is having widespread implications such as a decrease in productivity, lower employee morale and teams struggling to deliver projects.

 So what skills do employers tell us they are most in need of?
 In terms of the technical skills in demand, technical finance, managerial and leadership and operations skills are all high on the list.

 It’s not just the technical expertise that employers seek, however, as soft skills are also highly sought after.
 Strong communication and interpersonal skills come out as the topmost desired soft skillset, followed by problem-solving and flexibility and adaptability.
 All these soft skills lend themselves to an age where businesses need to adapt quickly to change as digital transformation continues to make the agenda across many organizations.

 Salaries rising above average for skills in demand